Neil Corbould: Life and career

 He also collaborated with Edward Zwick on Blood Diamond and Defiance.

 In May 2007, he made his directorial debut filming the pop promo "The Price Ya Gotta Pay" for band Saints of Eden.

 In 2012, Corbould supervised the special effects on Red 2, directed by Dean Parisot and starting Bruce Willis, Helen Mirren, John Malkovich, Mary-Louise Parker, Catherine Zeta-Jones and Anthony Hopkins.

-Corbould has just produced his first movie, The Coward, directed by David Roddham.
+Also in 2012, Corbould produced his first movie, The Coward, directed by David Roddham.
 Coward is a drama that takes us from the idyllic pastures of Ireland to the brutal and senseless trenches of the First World War.

 In 2013, Corbould was nominated for an Academy Award for the third time for the special visual effects for Snow White and the Huntsman.

-Also in 2013, Corbould supervised the special effects on Hercules: The Thracian Wars, directed by Brett Ratner followed by Exodus, which reunited him for the fourth time with director Ridley Scott.Gravity, directed by Alfonso Cuarón was released in 2013.
+Also in 2013, Corbould supervised the special effects on Hercules: The Thracian Wars, directed by Brett Ratner followed by Exodus, which reunited him for the fourth time with director Ridley Scott.

+Gravity, directed by Alfonso Cuarón was released in 2013.
 Corbould was part of the visual effects team that supervised the practical effects element of the movie and was instrumental in the process of getting Gravity from script to screen.
 He worked closely with Tim Webber, the visual effects supervisor, in creating the visual effects for the movie.
 Due to the success of Gravity, Corbould received his fourth BAFTA award (8th BAFTA nomination) and his second Academy Award (4th Academy Award nomination).

 In 2016 he worked on Rogue One: A Star Wars Story as Head of Special Effects.

+In 2023, he was honored a rare trifecta of Best Visual Effects nominations in a single year, for his work on The Creator, Napoleon and Mission: Impossible – Dead Reckoning Part One.
+Many speculated that the former would win in that category, but ultimately ended up losing to Godzilla Minus One.